Alaqian/Big-Data-Code/Hadoop/README.md

 **Note**: This homework was completed using the cloudera docker image: https://hub.docker.com/r/cloudera/quickstart/

-#TODO Add instructiosn on downloading, installing and running the docker image
+#TODO Add instructions on downloading, installing and running the docker image

-## Considerations
+## Issues and Considerations

+To make this assignment straightforward, a number of considerations were made that make the calculated n-gram count and conditional probabilities inaccurate.

 ### Characters considered